 I am currently working on a study exploring the contextual factors driving demand and provision of adult social care and mental health services in England.

-I am interested co-producing research with hidden and hard to reach populations, such as those with mental health problems who have experienced compulsory admission to psychiatric hospital.
+I am interested co-producing research with people who have lived experience , such as those with mental health problems who have experienced compulsory admission to psychiatric hospital.

 My doctoral research was undertaken at the Centre for Social Work Innovation and Research, University of Sussex.
 My doctoral thesis involved a hermeneutic phenomenological study on how social work Approved Mental Health Professionals (AMHPs) use the law in practice.
 This involved an in-depth qualitative study, across three different London boroughs.
 This focused on decision making under the Mental Health Act 1983.